 - The basic hours of employment and working hours scheme (hereinafter referred to as the: "basic scheme") applies to all employees.
 The basic scheme assumes average daily and weekly working hours.
-Refer to section 2.2. - The framework hours of employment and working hours scheme (hereinafter referred to as the: "framework scheme") allows the limits of the basic scheme to be extended in parts.
+Refer to section 2.2. - Refer to section 2.2.
 The employer and employees may conclude company-wide agreements on such extensions.
 Refer to sections 2.2 and 2.3.